-When you subscribe to BHP's online job vacancy website, we will collect more specific personal information about you, such as your name, email address and telephone number, qualifications and career history.
+When you subscribe to BHP's online job vacancy website, we will collect more specific Personal Information about you, such as your name, email address and telephone number, qualifications and career history.
 We may also ask you for other information, such as information on your interests and the types of jobs you are interested in.
-The personal information you provide to BHP via this job vacancy website will only be processed for the purpose of considering employment or internship positions at the BHP group.
+The Personal Information you provide to BHP via this job vacancy website will only be processed for the purpose of considering employment or internship positions at BHP.

-Personal information revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, trade-union membership, health or sex life, litigation or conviction will only be processed by BHP if such processing is necessary to comply with equal opportunity laws and regulations.
-We recommend that you only communicate such sensitive information if you believe it is required for BHP to comply with such laws and regulation.
+Sensitive Personal Information revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, trade-union membership, health or medical conditions, genetic or biometric information, sexual orientation, or criminal convictions and offences may be processed by BHP if such processing is necessary to comply with laws and regulations or where you provide this information voluntarily or otherwise consent for us to do so.

 Disclosure of the information we collect

-Access to BHP's e-Business website provides BHP's customers with the ability to conduct e-commerce transactions.
-Users of BHP's e-Business websites must register with the membership database by providing their e-mail address; their name, company name, office name; their business address, business phone; and a valid BHP internal contact name.
+Access to certain BHP e-Business websites or portals may be provided to BHP's customers, or suppliers in order to conduct e-commerce transactions or for supplier management purposes.
+Users of BHP's e-Business websites or portals may be required to register with the membership database by providing their e-mail address; their name, company name, office name; their business address, business phone; and a valid BHP internal contact name.

 BHP will collect details in the membership database that are relevant to the use of the e-Business website.
 While BHP will use the registration details for demographic analysis and to personalise your web experience, BHP will not make membership details available to external parties.

-If you have posted a resume on the BHP job vacancy website, you can at all times complete, update or otherwise rectify your resume by logging into your account via the existing applicant login section of our website.
+If you have a live account with our job vacancy website, and we continue to process your Personal Information in connection with that account (see the section headed ‘Job vacancy website’ above for information regarding retention timeframes), you can at all times complete, update or otherwise rectify your Personal Information by logging into your account via the applicant login section of our website.